Mean field conditions for coalescing random walks: Introduction

-It turns out that we can deal with points 1 and 2 via a different kind exponential approximation result, stated as \thmref{rareeventsI} .
-This result will give bounds of the following form: Notice that this holds even for {\em non stationary} starting points $x$ if the chain started from $x$ is unlikely to hit $A$ before the mixing time.
+Notice that this holds even for \emph{nonstationary} starting points $x$ if the chain started from $x$ is unlikely to hit $A$ before the mixing time.
 This is discussed in \secref{nearlyExp} below.
-We also take some time in that section to develop a specific notion of ``near exponential random variable".
+We also take some time in that section to develop a specific notion of ``near exponential random variable.''
 Although this takes up some space, we believe it provides a useful framework for tackling other problems.
-We note that a version of \thmref{rareeventsI} for stationary initial states result is implicit in \cite{Aldous_ExpHittingTimes}.
+We note that a version of \thmref{rareeventsI} for stationary initial states result is implicit in~\cite{Aldous_ExpHittingTimes}.

 We now turn to point $3$.
-The key difficulty in our setting is that, unlike Cox \cite{Cox_Coalescing} or Cooper et al. \cite{CooperEtAl_IPSOnExpanders}, we do not have a good ``local" description of the graphs under consideration which we could use to compute $\Ex{M^{(i+1)}}$ directly.
+The key difficulty in our setting is that, unlike Cox~\cite{Cox_Coalescing} or Cooper et al. \cite {CooperEtAl_IPSOnExpanders}, we do not have a good ``local'' description of the graphs under consideration which we could use to compute $\mathbf{E} [M^{(i+1)} ]$ directly.
 We use instead a simple general idea, which we believe to be new, to address this point.
-Clearly, $M^{(i+1)}$ is a minimum $\binom{i+1}{2}$ hitting times.
-Let us consider the {\em general} problem of understanding the law of:
+Clearly, $M^{(i+1)}$ is a minimum of $\bigl({i+1 \atop2}\bigr)$ hitting times.
+Let us consider the \emph{general} problem of understanding the law of

-under the assumption that $\Ex{H_{B_i}}=\mu$ does not depend on $i$ when the initial distribution is stationary (this covers the case of $M^{(i+1)}$).
-Assume also that \eqnref{definformalExpdist} holds for all $A\in \{B,B_1,B_2,\dots,B_\ell\}$.
+under the assumption that $\mathbf{E} [H_{B_i} ]=\mu$ does not depend on $i$ when the initial distribution is stationary (this covers the case of $M^{(i+1)}$).
+Assume also that \eqnref{definformalExpdist} holds for all $A\in\{B,B_1,B_2,\ldots,B_\ell\}$.
 Then the following holds for $\eps$ in a suitable range:

-Morally speaking, this means that $\eps\Ex{H_A}$ is the $\eps$-quantile of $H_A$ for all $A$ as above; this is implicit in \cite{Aldous_ExpHittingTimes} and is made explicit in our own \thmref{rareeventsI}.
-Now apply this to $A=B$, with $\eps$ replaced by $\eps\mu/\Ex{H_B}$, and obtains:
+Morally speaking, this means that $\eps\mathbf{E} [H_A ]$ is the $\eps$-quantile of $H_A$ for all $A$ as above; this is implicit in \cite {Aldous_ExpHittingTimes} and is made explicit in our own \thmref {rareeventsI}.
+Now apply this to $A=B$, with $\eps$ replaced by $\eps \mu /\mathbf{E} [H_B ]$, and obtain

-If we can show that the pairwise correlations between the events $\{H_{B_i}\leq \eps\mu\}$ are sufficiently small, then we may obtain:
+If we can show that the pairwise correlations between the events $\{ H_{B_i}\leq\eps\mu\}$ are sufficiently small, then we may obtain